Time: 11 AM

 Describe who gets caught and why.

-Provide a basic approach to staying safe in the backcountry.
+Provide a basic approach to staying safe in avalanche Terrain.

-This course aims to educate and encourage the growing number of female backcountry travelers and serves as an introduction to recognizing avalanche danger and how to reduce the risk both in and out of bounds.
+This course aims to educate and encourage avalanche safety in the growing number of skiers, snowboarders, and other travelers recreating in avalanche terrain.
+This course serves as an introduction to recognizing avalanche danger and how to reduce the risk both in and out of bounds.

 Student Learning Outcomes